The Making Of The British Landscape

 The history of 12,000 years of the British landscape, from the Ice Age to the twenty-first century, by prizewinning author Nicholas Crane, co-presenter of COAST.

 How much do we really know about the place we call 'home'?
 In this sweeping, timely book, Nicholas Crane tells the story of Britain.

-The British landscape has been continuously occupied by humans for 12,000 years, from the end of the Ice Age to the twenty-first century.
-It has been transformed from a European peninsula of glacier and tundra to an island of glittering cities and exquisite countryside.
+Over the course of 12,000 years of continuous human occupation, the British landscape has been transformed form a European peninsula of glacier and tundra to an island of glittering cities and exquisite countryside.

-Nicholas Crane is an author, geographer and cartographic expert.
-He is the recipient of the Royal Scottish Geographical Society's Mungo Park Medal in recognition of outstanding contributions to geographical knowledge, and of the Royal Geographical Society's Ness Award for popularising geography and the understanding of Britain.
-His books include MERCATOR: THE MAN WHO MAPPED THE PLANET, CLEAR WATERS RISING: A MOUNTAIN WALK ACROSS EUROPE, TWO DEGREES WEST: AN ENGLISH JOURNEY and GREAT BRITISH JOURNEYS.
-He has presented several acclaimed series on BBC Two, among them MAP MAN, TOWN, BRITANNIA and COAST.
+Nicholas Crane is an author, geographer, cartographic expert and recipient of the Royal Scottish Geographical Society's Mungo Park Medal in recognition of outstanding contributions to geographical knowledge, and of the Royal Geographical Society's Ness Award for popularising geography and the understanding of Britain.
+He has presented several acclaimed series on BBC2, among them Map Men, Town, Britannia and Coast.
 He was elected President of the Royal Geographical Society in 2015.